 Singer-songwriter Todd Wright spent the early part of this century with his band GetawayCar who's song "Superstar" was the soundtrack for the 2003 Pontiac Vibe.
 The band had to turn down the opening slot at the legendary HFStival in their hometown of Washington, DC when Todd landed a gig playing guitar with then-Atlantic Recording Artist Lucy Woodward.
 He spent most of 2003 with Lucy promoting her debut album "While You Can" in the US, Japan and New Zealand.
 From 2004-2006 Todd was the touring keyboardist/guitarist with the Pat McGee Band in support of their Warner Brothers release "Save Me."
 In addition to these artists Todd has been a fill in guitarist for Sony/Or artist Adam Richman and Better Than Ezra.
 In late 2006 Wright left the touring world focus on writing and producing.
 He has written songs for Aaron Barnhart (Bonded/Universal), Courage Call (Epitaph), Lucy Woodward (Verve), Chelsea Lee (Atlantic), Pat McGee (Rockwood) and Toby Lightman (T Killa).
 He also a song being recorded by the 2009 winner of X Factor Holland Lisa Hordijk for her upcoming Sony release.

-Included in NPR Music's Favorite Discoveries from the 2013 CMJ Music Festival; songwriter, vocalist and live looper, Margot MacDonald embodies a one-woman band.
-A long time guitarist and pianist, Margot's instrumentation has expanded to include unconventional vocal accompaniments created live thru the use of a loop pedal.
-Haunting, powerful and indie-pop driven Margot's performances make you forget the technology she hones, as you lose yourself in layers of lush vocals and striking melodies.
+Featured on NPR's Tiny Desk Concerts, Voice of America and TEDx; songwriter, vocalist and live looper, Margot MacDonald embodies a one-woman band.
+A long time guitarist and pianist, Margot’s instrumentation has expanded to include unconventional vocal accompaniments created live thru the use of a loop pedal.
+Haunting, powerful and indie-pop driven, Margot’s performances make you forget the technology she hones, as you lose yourself in layers of lush vocals and striking melodies.

-Margot is the current Washington Area Music Association "Artist of the Year", a recipient of DC's Power 30 Under 30 award, an Artist-in-Residence alumna at the Music Center at Strathmore, and has been featured on NPR, Voice of America, and TEDx.
+Margot is Washington City Paper's "Best Singer" of 2014, a three-time winner of the Washington Area Music Association 'Artist of the Year' award, a recipient of DC’s Power 30 Under 30 award, and an Artist-in-Residence alumna at the Music Center at Strathmore.
+Now 23, her latest album, Canvas, is quickly gaining critical acclaim.

 Margot began her music career with the Washington National Opera at age 10, and by 12 was releasing her first album of original material.
-Since then, she has put out a second, third and fourth album, opened for national acts, and played both the SXSW and CMJ Music Festivals, and such venues as the Kennedy Center, 9:30 Club, Ram's Head Live, The Bitter End, Sidewalk Café and Rockwood Music Hall in NYC.
-She hosted the BMI showcase series in DC, served on the board of directors for the Songwriters' Association of Washington, and has led GRAMMY U and other songwriting workshops.
+Since then, she has put out a second, third and fourth album (funded through the gracious support of her fans, raising $15,000 via IndieGogo), opened for national acts, and played both the SXSW and CMJ Music Festivals, and such venues as the Kennedy Center, 9:30 Club, Lincoln Theatre, Wolf Trap, The Birchmere, Strathmore, Rams Head Live, The Bitter End, Rockwood Music Hall 2 and the United Palace Theatre in NYC.
+She hosted the official BMI showcase series in DC, served on the board of directors for the Songwriters’ Association of Washington, and has led GRAMMY U and other songwriting workshops.